ShonBC/beginner_tutorials/README.md

 This launches the server and client/publisher that will publish a default message if no arguments are passed.
 It also launches the listener node which is getting the new user defined message published to the chatter topic.

 The rqt_console and logger_level screenshots can be found in the docs/rqt_console directory.

+## ROS Tests
+To run tests, navigate to the root of the catkin workspace and run:

+    catkin_make tests
+    catkin_make test

+To run the ROS test files run:

+    rostest beginner_tutorials beginner_tutorials.test